At a Glance

 ✨Showcase Your Financial Knowledge

-Make sure to brush up on your financial planning knowledge and be ready to discuss your experience.
-Highlight any relevant qualifications, especially your Level 4 Diploma, and be prepared to explain how you've applied this knowledge in real-world scenarios.
+Make sure to brush up on your financial planning knowledge and be ready to discuss your Level 4 Diploma in detail.
+Highlight any relevant experience you have in client-facing roles, as this will demonstrate your capability to handle client relationships effectively.

-The firm is looking for candidates with ambition to run their own successful financial planning business.
-Be clear about your career goals and how this position aligns with your vision for the future.
-Share your plans for growth and how you intend to leverage the firm's support.
+The company is looking for someone with ambition to run their own successful financial planning business.
+Be ready to share your long-term goals and how you envision growing your practice, as this aligns with their client-first approach.